fideloper/dotfiles/README.md

 A collection of my dotfiles

 I don't use a ton.
-I don't muck up Mac OS with anything.
-I use Virtual Machines for everything.
+I try not to muck up Mac OS with anything by using Virtual Machines for everything.